schipiga/queue-consumer/README.md

 # Concurrent queue consumer

-#### Service, which consumes messages from a queue in multithreading mode and pass them to handlers, launched with other threads as well.
+#### Service, which consumes messages from a queue in multithreading mode and passes them to handlers, launched with other threads as well.

 This project was born under inspiration of https://github.com/goodmanship/sqsworkers/ , where I would like to implement my vision of proper architecture in such projects.